 A willingness to experiment is just as critical.
 The best challenger brands embrace a ‘test and learn’ mentality because that’s how you find pockets of growth.
 This applies to new product development and marketing as much as new retailers, marketplaces, and routes to market.
 If you always do tomorrow what you did yesterday, and you don’t test and learn, it’s hard to make progress in an omnichannel world – especially against competitors who thrive on experimentation and creativity.

 The good news is, established brands are just as capable of experimentation, but they must create the right incentives internally.
 Does your pay and bonus structure reward ‘test and learn’ or sticking with the same old safe bets?
 What about your signoff and decision-making processes?
 Are they agile enough to enable your teams to jump on new opportunities at speed?

->

-> Listening to a recent episode of the Digital Shelf Cast, I was impressed to hear Todd Hassenfelt, senior director of eCommerce at Simple Mills, share how he encourages his team to “place bets” and consider “the cost of doing nothing” when experimenting with emerging channels and marketplaces such as Instacart.
+Listening to a recent episode of the Digital Shelf Cast, I was impressed to hear Todd Hassenfelt, then Senior Director of eCommerce at Simple Mills and now eCommerce Director for Growth Strategy and Planning at Colgate-Palmolive, share how he encourages his team to “place bets” and consider “the cost of doing nothing” when experimenting with emerging channels and marketplaces such as Instacart.
 This approach has delivered great results for Simple Mills, enabling the brand to be nimble and respond to new trends across eCommerce and brick-and-mortar.
 It’s exactly the kind of ‘test and learn’ mentality that CPGs need to adapt if they want to thrive in today’s omnichannel environment.

->

-> Adopting a challenger mindset will be even more important as we emerge from Covid.
+Adopting a challenger mindset will be even more important as we emerge from Covid.
 Many consumers’ habits and preferences have been changed by the pandemic and are likely to remain volatile for some time.
 Brands will need to be able to respond quickly to changing demands around health, hygiene, and other trends.